ga-wdi-boston/project-issue-tracker-guide/README.md

 1. Run your linter.

-    It sounds obvious,
-    but being consistent with this will save everyone a lot of time.
-    Whether you use the linter built into Atom, `grunt nag`, `rubocop`, or something else,
+    It may not seem obvious, but being consistent with this will save everyone a lot of time.
+Whether you use the linter built into Atom, `grunt nag`, `bin/rake nag`, or something else.

 1. If you have tests, run them.

-    Test your front-end with `grunt test`; test your back-end with either `bundle exec rspec` (Rails) or `jasmine-node spec` (Express).
+    Test your JavaScript with `grunt test`; test your Ruby with `bin/rake test` (or `bundle exec rake test`).

 1. If you have an error message, read the error!

     Error messages are great, because they tell you what's going wrong.
     Take note of

-    (a) what type of error you have,
+    1.  what type of error you have,
-    (b) what file it occurred in, and
+    1.  what file it occurred in, and
-    (c) the line and character numbers at which the error occurred.
+    1.  the line and character numbers at which the error occurred.

+    Reading an error carefully frequently gives you the information you need to correct it and move forward.

 1. At least once, try using your debugger to see when the error appears.

+    Debugging tools exist for a reason: in JavaScript, set a breakpoint in the Chrome debugger (or drop a `debugger;` in your code);  in ruby, add  a `binding.pry` to your code.
+Your code will stop executing at that point.
-    Debugging tools exist for a reason!
-Drop in a `debugger;` (JS) or a `binding.pry` (Ruby) and see if you can figure out how far the program runs before it hits the error.
+    See if you can figure out how far the program runs before it hits the error.
     This can also help you check the values of variables as you go.

 1. Read through the documentation.